getbluemorpho/blue-morpho/docs/tutorials/analyze-etfs-with-blue-morpho.md

 After importing, you’ll see your ontology as a list of entities and relationships.

+You can add short natural language descriptions to each entity, property and relation to capture their meaning in your business context.
+These descriptions enrich the ontology with contextual knowledge, helping the agent give grounded answers.
+Blue Morpho also uses them during extraction to accurately identify and map the right information from your documents, even when wording or terminology varies.

 Review the entities and their properties, especially those related to ETFs.

 ![ontology](../assets/tutorial-analyze-ETFs/images/image3.png)